nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## Glossary

-* *Parameter* - A parameter is the means by which a value is passed to the command processing program.
+* *Parameter* - A parameter is the means by which an input is passed to the command processing program.
+In the case for Sherpass, a parameter would be a valid input that accompanies a command.
+For example, in the [`show`](#show-your-tasks-show) command, one of the options provided is `show all`.
+The `all` keyword would thus be the parameter.
 * *Extraneous* - Something that is unnecessary or irrelevant.
 ## Command Summary